manuelvanrijn/manuelvanrijn.github.com/source/work/index.markdown

 1. **[genericons-rails](https://github.com/manuelvanrijn/genericons-rails)** - A small gem for putting [genericons](http://genericons.com/) into the Rails asset pipeline
 2. **[ideal-mollie](http://manuel.manuelles.nl/ideal-mollie)** - A Ruby implementation for handling Mollie iDeal transactions
 3. **[mollie-bank](http://manuel.manuelles.nl/mollie-bank)** - Implementation of the Mollie iDeal bank for testing on your local machine
+4. **[selectize-rails](https://github.com/manuelvanrijn/selectize-rails)** - A small gem for putting selectize.js into the Rails asset pipeline
+5. **[bootstrap-switch-rails](https://github.com/manuelvanrijn/bootstrap-switch-rails)** - A small gem for putting bootstrap-switch into the Rails asset pipeline

 ## <a id="jquery"></a>jQuery and Javascript